 Fortunately, a vaccine exists to protect against HPV-related cancers.
 The Centers for Disease Control and Prevention (CDC) recommends all boys and girls 11-12 years old get two doses of the HPV vaccine to protect against cancers caused by HPV.
 The second dose should be given 6-12 months after the first dose.
 Teens and young adults who start the series later, at age 15 or older, will need three doses of the HPV vaccine.

 The HPV vaccine offers the best protection to girls and boys who complete the series and have time to develop an immune response before they become sexually active.

-The HPV vaccine is also available for young women through age 26 and most young men through age 21.
+The HPV vaccine is now available for young women and men through age 26.
 It is important that women who have been vaccinated continue to have regular Pap tests to screen for cervical cancer.